scylladb/sphinx-scylladb-theme/docs/source/index.rst

   <div class="grid-x grid-margin-x">

 .. topic-box::
-  :title: Installation
+  :title: Getting started
   :link: getting-started
-  :icon: scylla-icon scylla-icon--getting-started
+  :icon: icon-docs-getting-started
   :class: large-6
   :anchor: Learn more

-  Create a new documentation project with the Sphinx theme.
+  Create a new documentation project with the Sphinx theme and preview the documentation in your browser.

 .. topic-box::
   :title: Configuration
   :link: configuration
-  :icon: scylla-icon scylla-icon--integrations
+  :icon: icon-docs-configuration
   :class: large-6
   :anchor: Learn more